 these crispy ladoos.

 Makhana, chiraunji with generous doses of fruits and milk makes up for a sensational dessert.
 End your day on a sweet note with this classic.

 Til ki Barfee

 Just a handful of ingredients can promise a world of crunchy, sugary delight.
-Sesame seeds, ghee, khoya and sugar are all that you need to create some delightful magic.
+Sesame seeds, ghee, khoya, and sugar are all that you need to create some delightful magic.

 Another Popular sweet during Makar Sakranti and Lohri, Til Ladoos are made out of Sesame Seeds.
-This Nutritious sweet is great as a gift, good for sharing with company and to ward off chills and cold during winter.
+This Nutritious sweet is great as a gift, good for sharing with the company and to ward off chills and cold during winter.
 So, turn on your fireplace, make a cup of Chai Tea and enjoy these little treats.